Marshall Smith's human centipede

 Why — it's people, of course.

-All this prompts an obvious question: if Recovery Capital Conference is the stitching that holds this centipede together, what are the sponsors of this fall’s three Recovery Capital conventions expecting to be fed?
+All this prompts an obvious question: if Recovery Capital Conference is the stitching for this grotesque Myriapod, what are the sponsors of this fall’s three Recovery Capital conventions expecting to be fed?

 Sponsors for this fall’s Recovery Capital Conference conventions in New Westminster, Regina and Winnipeg include Last Door Recovery, Governments of BC and Saskatchewan, Edgewood Health Network, On a Dime Transformations, The Healing Institute at Forbidden Plateau, Cedars and the CACCF.